Model Template

 • Chemoinformatics: Chemical graph model, Chemical language model, Chemical notation, Chemical synthesis, Compound generation, Descriptor, Drug-likeness, Embedding, Fingerprint, Similarity.

 Publication: link to the original publication.
 Please refer to the journal page whenever possible, instead of Pubmed, Researchgate or other secondary webs.
+This field is a string with only one accepted value.

 Source Code: link to the original code repository of the model.
 If this is an in-house model, please add here the link of the ML package used to train the model.
+This field is a string with only one accepted value.

 License: the License of the original code.
 We have included the following OS licences: MIT, GPL-3.0, LGPL-3.0, AGPL-3.0, Apache-2.0, BSD-2.0, BSD-3.0, Mozilla, CC.
 You can also select Proprietary or Non-commercial if the authors have included their own license notice (for example restricting commercial usage).
 If the code was released without a license, please add None in this field.
 Make sure to abide by requirements of the original license when re-licensing or sub-licensing third-party author code (such as adding the license file together with the original code).
+This field is a string with only one accepted value.

 If the predetermined fields are not sufficient for your use case, you can open a pull request to include new ones to our repository.
 Please do so only if strictly necessary (for example, if a disease is not already in the Tag field).